Health Professionals' Services Program (HPSP)

 The Board's process for referring licensees to HPSP

-The Board designated Haley Robinson, as the Diversion Coordinator.
 The Diversion Coordinator is the only person authorized to work with Candidates for and Licensees in HPSP, and to know their identities.
-Ms. Robinson can be reached at (971) 673-3200 between 7:30 a.m. and 4:00 p.m.
+They can be reached at (971) 673-3200 between 7:30 a.m. and 4:00 p.m.

 Licensees enter HPSP voluntarily, agree to the requirements established by law, and adhere to their HPSP Agreement.
 Licensees must provide the Diversion Coordinator with a full disclosure of the history of substance abuse, periods of treatment, efforts in recovery and relapse history, and to have a diagnosis of substance use disorder, to qualify for HPSP.